naveensilver/Docker/README.md

     - `Docker networks:` Docker networks are used to connect multiple containers together, enabling communication between them.

-    - `Docker volumes:` Docker volumes are used to persist data between container restarts.
+    - `Docker volumes:` Docker volumes are used to persist data between containers.
 They are stored outside of the container, allowing data to be shared between containers or to be stored on the host.

 3. Docker registry: Docker registry is a place where we can store and retrieve docker images. which is free and open source. we can download the images and used to create the containers. docker registry is also called as Docker Hub.